 Enjoy with confidence.

-Note on availabilty and pricing: On pricing, some barrel kits might seem high, but keep in mind, you are getting the gas block, and the AEM muzzle kit, the barrel coating and Charlie's selection and handling, all in one place.
-We have invested a lot of time and inventory and reserach into Mk12 barrels.
+On pricing, some barrel kits might seem high, but keep in mind, you are getting the gas block, and the AEM muzzle kit, the barrel coating and Charlie's selection and handling, all in one place.
+We have invested a lot of time and inventory and research into Mk12 barrels.
 You can count on getting the right barrel.
 On delivery timing, some barrels are in stock, and others need to be made, not to order, but in batches, and also tested and coated, so plan on a good 5 weeks for your barrel delivery.
 Some will ship in 1 or 2 weeks, some in 5 to 8 weeks.